 The CONSULTANT will identify and analyze impacts to archaeological sites and historic resources within the Project's Area of Potential Effects (APE).
 The APE must include potential pond sites.
-The CONSULTANT will prepare a research design methodology and perform a Cultural Resources Assessment Survey in accordance with the PD&E Manual.
-All work will be documented and coordinated with appropriate agencies as per the PD&E Manual, and the DEPARTMENT's Cultural Resource Management Handbook.
+The CONSULTANT will prepare a research design methodology and perform a Cultural Resources Assessment Survey in accordance with Part 2, Chapter 8 of the PD&E Manual.
+All work will be documented and coordinated with appropriate agencies as per Part 2, Chapter 8 of the PD&E Manual, and the DEPARTMENT's Cultural Resource Management Handbook.
 In addition, attendance at public meetings may be required.
-The CONSULTANT will review and address any resources issues or comments by the State Historic Preservation Office 9SHPO) listed in the Programming Screen Summary Report.
+The CONSULTANT will review and address any resources issues or comments by the State Historic Preservation Office (SHPO) listed in the Programming Screen Summary Report.

-The CONSULTANT will assist the DEPARTMENT in meetings by providing technical support in Section 106 Meetings, such as Cultural Resource Committee Meetings.
+The CONSULTANT will assist the DEPARTMENT in meetings by providing technical support in Section 106 Meetings, such as Cultural Resource Committee Meeting.